jacintoi/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 | Rating   |the ESRB rating of the game (according to the ESRB [ratings guide](https://www.esrb.org/ratings-guide/))|
 *critics are considered to be "Metacritic staff", non-Critics are considered to be Metacritic subscribers*

-all analysis performed first cleans the data as described below:
+All analysis performed first cleans the data as described below:
-  - removing all rows with na entries
+  - removing all rows with N/A entries
   - removing user scores with TBD
   - casting all entries in the table to their proper datatypes (they are all saved as strings), i.e. integers, floats, categories below is the head of our cleaned data: